27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Southpointe Park Pier

 See the Southernmost tip of Miami Beach at South Pointe Park.
 One of the top attractions in Miami Beach and the perfect spot for a picnic on the grassy knoll or a breezy stroll along the path.
 Don’t forget your beach bag, there is beach access when you’re done hanging out at the park.
-As a local, I will tell you that South Pointe is one of my favorite and best things to do in Miami.
-It has a great walking path, a beautiful view of Fisher Island, and plenty of appetizing restaurants nearby.
-It’s the quieter side of South Beach.

 Address: 1 Washington Ave, Miami Beach, FL 33139

-25| Take A Cruise On Millionaire’s Row
+25| Take A Cruise on Millionaire’s Row

 Take a waterfront cruise along the stretch of water home to many celebrities.
 Oceanfront mansions and luxurious hotels span from Collins Avenue from 41st to 62nd Street.